 6-3.
 Describe the timeline for acquiring a suitable facility by the start date identified in Section 5.

-An RFI meeting was hold on October 10, 2017 to meet with potential developers and an RFP is in development to identify a developer to purchase a land design, build a building and lease it to the school.
+An RFI meeting was hold on October 10, 2017 to meet with potential developers, and an RFP is in development to identify a developer to purchase a land design, build a building and lease it to the school.

 scschool........ with an option to purchase.
 An official bidding process will start after obtaining approval for the satellite project.
 A tentative schedule that shows the starting phases of the project is below.